feilong/fmripost-resample/docs/spaces.rst

 Custom standard spaces
 **********************

-To make your custom templates visible by *fMRIPost-template*, and usable via the ``--output-spaces`` argument, please store your template under *TemplateFlow*'s home directory.
+To make your custom templates visible by *fMRIPost-resample*, and usable via the ``--output-spaces`` argument, please store your template under *TemplateFlow*'s home directory.
 The default *TemplateFlow*'s home directory is ``$HOME/.cache/templateflow``